SakibKhan1/linknest-bookmark-chrome-extension/README.md

 With support for custom tagging (including predefined and custom tags), real-time editing, dark theme design, and instant filtering through a search bar, **LinkNest** is ideal for power users who want more control over their saved links.

+Check it out on the Chrome Web Store: https://chromewebstore.google.com/detail/linknest-bookmark-manager/fpheafpcchklcmfobomjaoehfenfalfm

 ---

 ### 🔧 Built With